Why You Need a Lawyer for Your SSDI Appeal

-Hello, this is Darrell Castle and I’m an attorney licensed to practice law in the state of Tennessee and on this video, I want to try to explain to you why you need an attorney for your appeal in a Social Security Disability case.
+Hello, this is Darrell Castle.
+I’m an attorney licensed to practice law in the state of Tennessee.
+And in this video, I want to try to explain why you need an attorney for your Social Security Disability case.

-So, he can work with the doctor to make his medical report—not change the report but make it line up with the statue – so it reads correctly in the statutory languages.
+Doctors write their reports.
+They’re well-meaning, but they’re not lawyers, and they don’t know how to match their report with what the disability statute says.
+A lawyer does know that, so he can work with the doctor to make his medical report—not change the report—but make it line up with the statute, so that it reads correctly in the statutory languages.

-You need all of that and you can get it with very little costs.
+You need all that, and you can get it for very little cost.